grantbow/fit/docs/FIT.md

     begin with the same prefix.
 The .tag extension also conflicts with DFQuery.

-    While it is tempting to include numbers in issue directory names, using a tag allows easy renumbering.
+    While it is tempting to include numbers in issue directory names, using a tag allows easy renumbering with minimal disruption.
 Numbers are very useful which is why many issue systems use them.
 They allow lookup and cross referencing within or between issue systems.
 Needs of small teams could require only three or four digits.
 The use of a leading one in the most significant digit can easily prevent confusing leading zeros.

 `tag_priority_2`
+`tag_priority_b`

-    Priority values should be interpreted as numbers.
+    Priority values might be interpreted as numbers.
 Lower numbers usually have higher priority that naturally allow for meaningful default sort ordering.
     Priority values may change often and/or need to be automatically assigned.
+    Alphabetical systems may be used to increase human readability, human differentiation from other tag key/values or to contrast with other numeric systems.

 `tag_resolution_fixed`
 `tag_resolution_wont-fix`